 Bran Muffin Recipe

-Overnight Bran Muffin Recipe makes wholesome, moist quick breads and the batter keeps for 4 weeks in the refrigerator.
-Have fresh baked homemade muffins every day for breakfast, even on busy mornings!
+that makes super moist whole grain muffins!
+The batter can be stored in the refrigerator for up to 4 weeks, so you can have fresh baked homemade muffins every day for breakfast, even on busy mornings!

 Bread, Breakfast, brunch, Snack